 Roadmaps of this type provide a systematic structured 'language' (categories, defining layered structure, necessary for effective communication within and between organisations, for strategic alignment), set against time, from the past to the future.
 Considered in this way, roadmapping provides a general purpose 'dynamic systems framework' that can be applied to any developing, evolving or changing system (incremental to radical / transformative), including temporal relationships between elements of the roadmap, allowing synchronisation.

-Layers typically represent various stakeholder perspectives, organisational structures and taxonomies, and generally it is sensible to use existing organisational structures and language in the roadmap design (unless a different perspective is desired - e.g. cutting across existing structures and perspectives).
+Layers typically represent various stakeholder perspectives, organisational structures and taxonomies, and generally it is sensible, initially at least, to use existing organisational structures and language in the roadmap design, (unless a different perspective is desired - e.g. cutting across existing structures and perspectives).
 If wider deployment of the approach is intended then account should be taken of the wider system.

 Generic roadmap form

 The most generic form comprises a 3x3 matrix defined by six broad questions, highlighted in red in the diagrams above and below.
 However, this is just the structure - the easy part.
 The content and associated strategy and organisational challenges that must be faced to implement strategy require a lot more than a diagram to address.
 Roadmaps have been referred to as "dirty mirrors", revealing unpleasant organisational truths that may need to be confronted to move forward; don't blame the messenger.